28 Books that Will Open Your Mind, Expand Your Knowledge & Transform the Way You Live

 Okay, it probably won’t be that bad, but we can all still benefit from more reading.
 To help you on your journey, I’ve curated a list of 28 great books that have profoundly expanded my knowledge and changed the way I think and operate.

 P.S.
-If you enjoy the recommendations in this article, you should check out Foundations, a growing digital notebook with notes & lessons from 75+ timeless books.
+If you enjoy the recommendations in this article, it’s worth checking out Foundations, a growing and fully searchable digital notebook with insights from 100+ timeless books.

 Books to Expand Your Knowledge and Open Your Mind